- Duration: 1 year

 Places on this programme are limited due to the number of placements we are able to secure.
 If you are able to secure your own placement, please ensure you include details of this in your application.
 The Admissions Tutor will contact you to discuss this further to ensure the placement meets the learning outcomes of the programme.
 Any offer made would be conditional upon the placement contract between you and the provider.

 This programme has a limited number of places.
-If you submit a completed application by 31 January 2021 and meet the entry requirements, then you will be guaranteed consideration for the programme.
-If you submit an application after this deadline, and there are still places available on the programme, we’ll consider your application after 31 March 2021 in the order it was received.
+If you submit a completed application by 31 January and meet the entry requirements, then you will be guaranteed consideration for the programme.
+If you submit an application after this deadline, and there are still places available on the programme, we’ll consider your application after 31 March.

 Find out more about English language requirements.